kiamchyearktng/R2PrismEditor/README.md

 # Remnant 2 Prism Editor

 This is a save parser for Remnant 2 attached to a WPF user interface that allows the user to make quick edits to the prisms within.
+Current version: v0.1.0

 Preceding work for the Remnant 2 save parser is done by Andrew Savinykh at <https://github.com/AndrewSav/lib.remnant2.saves>, as well as his credited individuals [t1nky](https://github.com/t1nky/remnant-item-finder) and [crackedmind](https://github.com/crackedmind).